PHSI-supplements/labs/lab-templates/_initial-setup/UNL-CSCE231/UNL-CSCE231-setup.md

 [//]: # (        - After you have the connection configured, you can access it from "SSH" under "Connections")
 [//]: # (    - [ ] )

+- [ ] Navigate your web browser to your git.unl.edu repository.
+  - Go to the "Retrieving the Lab" section in the top-level README.md file.
+  - Review those steps to retrieve a lab assignment.
+  - Using an SSH terminal, connect to your account on nuros.unl.edu, and use the cd command to navigate to your repository.
+  - Complete the "Retrieving the Lab" steps to fetch PokerLab and to merge it into the main branch.
 - [ ] In VS Code (or your preferred IDE), connect to nuros.unl.edu for remote development.
   - Select **Remote-SSH: Connect to Host...** from the Command Palette.
   - Use USERNAME@nuros.unl.edu